vueuse/vueuse/packages/guide/components.md

 $ npm i @vueuse/core @vueuse/components
 ```

-Refer to each functions docuemantions for the detailed usage of component style.
+Refer to each function's documentation for the detailed usage of component style.